Banner Image: The Framemakers’ Workshop. Anonymous, German, c.1900.

 At the end of that I was thoroughly confused and miserable.
 I lost all confidence in anthropology and the formal structures of academic life, came back to Sydney, left my husband and went to live on a commune in Kurrajong just outside Sydney for over a year, until I met my second partner which is where Volume Three takes off.
 The Kurrajong period could be another volume.
 It was when the alternative society, the counter-culture and communal living emerged, a time of exploration, Eastern religions, food fads and drug-taking – the forerunner of so much of our contemporary popular culture.
 And of course there’s so much more after that but I don’t think there will be enough life left to me to write it.
 Time is speeding by, things are suddenly upended, people you thought you could depend on get sick of you, you get sick, then there is a pandemic and you start to live like a hermit and forget almost entirely the person you thought you were.

-These memoirs are about a woman – well, a girl and then a woman – a rebel against the conservative fifties, a woman with husbands and children but also a woman with thoughts and ideas and a deep intellectual commitment who against all odds developed an apparently successful “career” and then came to regret it and wanted to try a different one.
+These memoirs are about a girl and woman – a rebel against the conservative fifties, a woman with husbands and children but also a woman with thoughts and ideas and a deep intellectual commitment who against all odds developed an apparently successful “career” and then came to regret it and wanted to try a different one.
 The Memoirs will never be complete, and it will be for someone else to write the remainder as a biography, if anyone is still interested.
-I suppose this is First Half First, apologies to Drusilla.
+I suppose I have written First Half First, apologies to Drusilla Modjeska.